magezil/holberton-system_engineering-devops/0x05-processes_and_signals/README.md

 * This script displays the PID and process name of processes with the word `bash`

 ### 4-to_infinity_and_beyond
-* This script writes 'To infinity and beyond' indefinitely
+* This script writes `To infinity and beyond` indefinitely